Techstars doubles down on space with a new Starburst cohort and European space program – TechCrunch

 - Hosta Labs: uses machine learning to provide structural assessment of physical spaces

-- Kayhan Space: the developer of a hosted flight dynamics and mission analysis platform for space situational awareness.
+- Kayhan Space: the developer of a hosted flight dynamics and mission analysis platform for space situational awareness

-- SaltyCloud, PBC: the company makes automation technologies for cybersecurity operations
+- SaltyCloud, PBC: this company makes automation technologies for cybersecurity operations

 - Space Products and Innovation GmbH: a developer of plug and play technologies to streamline satellite manufacturing